uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

 **Figure13: Splitting The Bike Sharing Number From Other Parameters**

-To validate the training model, we split the data set into two subsets; the first set is used to train the model, and the second(and smaller) one is used to validate the model by comparing the predicted labels to the known labels.
+To validate the training model, we split the data set into two subsets; the first subset is used to train the model, and the second(and smaller) one is used to validate the model by comparing the predicted labels to the known labels.
 The data is randomly split to about 7:3.
 We realize it by the `train_test_split` function in the 'scikitlearn' library in python.
 And the result is four data sets:

 - **X_train**: The feature values we'll use to train the model
 - **y_train**: The corresponding labels we'll use to train the model